ishitadatta/Studee/README.md

 ## Basic Features

 ### Vaccination Tracker
+Students can provide their vaccination status and their preferred mode of classes and teacher can receiver a roster consisting of these student details.
  1. Student can select option for offline/online class
  2. Student can select vaccination status (not vaccinated/ partially vaccinated/ fully vaccinated)
  3. If vaccinated, student must upload latest vaccination certificate
  4. Display notice for students on dashboard to update vaccination status not done
- 5. Teacher will receive list of all student preferences
+ 5. Teacher will receive list of all student preferences <br>
+ <i> *All teachers are assumed to be fully vaccinated </i>

 ### Submission
+Student can upload their assignments and teachers can grade the assignments
  1. Teacher can create a new assignment(assignment title, assignment detail, assignment course, marks, submission due date)
  2. Students can view assignments if the student is enrolled in the course
  3. Student assignment submission form - to upload assignment document